mvolkmann/blog/src/swift/xctest.md

 "XC" is an abbreviation for "Xcode".

 Unit tests are for testing non-UI logic such as data services and view models.
+They can also serve as a kind of API documentation.

 UI Tests are for testing user interface interactions like entering text in `TextField` views and tapping `Button` views.

+Every time a bug is discovered in an app, it is a good idea to add a test that fails due to the bug and passes when the bug is fixed.

 Each type of test requires creating a new target in the app.
 The steps for doing this are described in the following sections.